Frequently asked questions...

 CAN I HAVE A DOG OR CAT IN MY APARTMENT?

 Most apartments will allow a pet but have a limit on how many pets they will allow in the apartment.
 If your pet is larger than 20 pounds, let me know and I will give you only those apartments that will allow a large pet.
-You will have to pay a pet deposit and part of the deposit is usually non-refundable.
-Some properties also require pet rent, which is usually around $25 per month.
+You will usually have to pay a pet deposit and part of the deposit is usually non-refundable.
+Most properties also require pet rent, which is usually around $25 per month.

 All Findit apartment locators are licensed real estate agents.